rowbot-weisguy/notes/README.md

-# Skyrocket Notes
+# Notes

-A simple note-taking app built with SASS and Javascript using `localStorage`.
+A simple note-taking app built using `localStorage`.

 ## Installation